TroyWilliams3687/documentos/en/documents/python.md

 # Python

-[Python](https://www.python.org) is the programming language used to orchestrate the Aegis documentation transformation from markdown to HTML.
+[Python](https://www.python.org) is the programming language used to orchestrate the documentation transformation from markdown to HTML.
 It is used to provide handy tools for bulk document management in addition to the build script.

 ## Current Version